Artificial Joint in Young People – When is it too Early for Joint Replacement?

 Hip prostheses: cementless, short stem or surface replacement?

-a) Cementless hip TEP
+a) Cementless hip replacement

 - Today's standard for younger people